Tlantic/meerkats/README.md

 **Meerkats** <sub>Structured Logger</sub>
 ===
 High performance, structured and flexible logging.
-Leverage the destination of your logs using context and handler levels setting up different levels for each handlers (i.e. write to *stdout* only when tracing and to *syslog* only when an error occurs)<br>
+Leverage the destination of your logs using context and handler levels setting up different ones for each handlers (i.e. write to *stdout* only when tracing and to *syslog* only when an error occurs)<br>

 <br><br><br>